The Equipment

 have compatible accessories and chargers, and which are small, durable, and well built

-Motorola has also introduced the EX500 and EX600 radios, which are tiny...a little larger than a pack of cigarettes.
+Motorola also offers the EX500 and EX600 radios, which are tiny...a little larger than a pack of cigarettes.
 An exception to the tiny radio, tiny battery rule. |

 |

-| Base/Mobile The GM300 mobile radio is a rugged, reliable, and flexible radio which will handle a number of signalling formats.
-In addition, the radio lends itself to special applications such as base station usage with a companion AC power supply.
-The GM300 inventory is augmented by M208's, M216's, and MaxTrac 300's, which have many of the same capabilities such as MDC encode/decode. |
+Base/Mobile The CDM1550XLS mobile radio is a rugged, reliable, and flexible radio which will handle a number of signaling formats.
+In addition, the radio lends itself to special applications such as base station usage with a companion AC power supply. |

 |